-Turn the byway from any lane, road, or path, to find numerous signs of prehistoric settlments on the Maltese islands.
-On a clear day it is possible to see Gozo from Sicily… and dated around 5200 BC Sicilians were the first migrants, to cross the strait of Mediterranean Sea, to settle and work the land.
-Older than the pyramids of Egypt and Stonehenge, the Ġgantija Temple was built as a place of worship, centering the island, in homage to Mother Earth, thousands of years before a small team of activists founded Greenpeace.
+Turn the byway from any lane, road, or path, to find numerous signs of prehistoric settlements on the Maltese islands.
+On a clear day it is possible to see Gozo from Sicily… and dated around 5200 BC, Sicilians were the first migrants to cross the strait of Mediterranean Sea, to settle and work the land.
+Older than the pyramids of Egypt and Stonehenge, the Ġgantija Temple was built as a place of worship, centring the island, in homage to Mother Earth, thousands of years before a small team of activists founded Greenpeace.
 These days, Gozo maintains two theatres which, aside from a catalogue of local productions, host world-class opera performed to packed auditoriums.
 Along with cracker-rich street festivals, concerts, dance, film and plays, are favoured with excitement and verve, among locals and foreigners alike.
 Maltese, or Malti, is the only Semitic language, based on an Arabic vernacular, spoken in Europe.
 As well as their native tongue, most Maltese are fluent in English and Italian.

 I would say the Maltese and Gozitans are shrewd survivors, steeped in culture, with a distinct and illuminating history to boot.